rust-lang/book/nostarch/chapter20.md

 code in Listing 20-11 compiles and prints `COUNTER: 3` as we would expect because it’s single threaded.
 Having multiple threads access `COUNTER` would likely result in data races, so it is undefined behavior.
-Therefore, we need to mark the entire function as `unsafe` and document the safety limitation, so anyone calling the function knows what they are and are not allowed to do safely.
+Therefore, we need to mark the entire function as `unsafe` and document the safety limitation so that anyone calling the function knows what they are and are not allowed to do safely.